What is the VBSN?

 Bachelor of Science in Nursing

 Davenport University’s Veterans Bachelor of Science Nursing (VBSN) academic pathway is designed to help service members with military medical experience.
-This academic pathway into the BSN-Pre Licensure program will fast-track many military personnel by granting advanced standing for transcripted military training or credit by exam.
+This academic pathway into the BSN-Pre Licensure program will fast-track many military personnel by granting advanced standing of 40+ credits toward your BSN for transcripted military training or credit by exam.
 Only honorably discharged service members are welcomed into this highly competitive academic pathway if they can maintain the highest standards of excellence that are outlined in the VBSN Student Contract.

 Foundations of Excellence